nf-core/sarek/docs/annotation.md

 ## Download cache

-An Nextflow helper script has been designed to help downloading `snpEff` and `VEP` cache.
+A Nextflow helper script has been designed to help downloading `snpEff` and `VEP` cache.
 Such files are meant to be share between multiple users, so this script is mainly meant for people administrating servers, clusters and advanced users.

 ```bash